TheOldGuard/Swords-and-Shenanigans/docs/Campaign/Altai/Characters/Party/Kostas.md

 - Dreams are tinged with dread, but always contain a hidden truth.
 - Everyone around him always hears a rasping whisper

+### Demon

+- Ignite and extinguish small flames at will
+- Your touch can wither muscle
 ### Snake

 - Grip strength ten times stronger than a normal human